BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==

+= 2.2.5 – 10 September 2018
+* Added support for WordPress.com.
+There have been UI issue in the Admin backend.
+* Added validation to avoid form submission when one of the files in the upload has errors
+* Added a validation to avoid enable the submit button when some process is in motion.

+* Rewrite the file upload form element
+** New version of the upload field.
+** Added a new validation for required fields.
+** Added a validation for when the field have more file than allowed.
+** Included de description at the bottom of the field, if the description exist.
+** The validations run over jquery validations.
+** Adding a new filter to pass the jquery validation for certain field types.
+Filter name 'buddyforms_jquery_validator_field_to_pass' with the parameter array('upload').
+** Fixed the link between the media files and the created post.
+** Changed the behavior of the upload field.
+When a file is droped is automatically validated.
+The submit of the form is lock until a file is uploading and unlock on finish the queue.
+** Improved the code of the upload field.
+** Changed the color of the error and success svg using a filter to be red and green.

+* Added group validation
+* Added a global validation to avoid send the form until the field not upload the files
+* Added a validation with jquery to check if the upload is required and if they have only the allowed files
+* Removed prevent default of the submit button
+* Added a red color to the error cross in the field upload
+* Fixed compatibility to php 7.1 for the function `buddyforms_strip_html_title_for_entries_in_post_screen`
+* Added a new permission to get all user submission in the frontend.
+* Added a script to check for repeated slug and add a random suffix.
+This is important to avoid crash with components that use the name in the frontend with javascript
+* Added a filter to customize the jquery validations. `buddyforms_jquery_validator_init`, thanks to @pattyok.
+* Added the function to the form to open the field in case of empty required setting.
+* Fixed the list post option setting.
+* Show the empty submission list message option always in the form settings.
+* Removed the permalink notice and Removing permalink verification funciton
+* Fixed the shortcode generator modal.
+Now it look full width
+* Changed the version of the upload script make it load by the clients.
+* Fixed the upload field to handle more than one field in the same form.
+* Added the option to handle the empty submission list.
+* Added a shortcode to add a link inside the empty submission list message.
+* Added an improve to wait the form submission for multiples file upload from diferents fields
+* Moved upload function to the function file to include in the front.
+* Fixed submission view to include the post title and the post content.
+The post content with the elipsis form wp
+* Cleaned the upload field.
+* Added a code to check if the uploader have a file to avoid cancel the form submission.
+* Added a script to check for repeated slug and add a random suffix.
+* Added a new permission to get all user submission in the frontend.
+* Cleaned the code.

 = 2.2.5 – 31 August 2018
 * Fixed the shortcode generator modal.
 Now it look full width.
 * Removed the permalink notice and function.